Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-All 11 major systems of your body must function well for you to experience good health—and of these, your digestive system is significant.
+Your body contains various major systems that must function well to experience good health.
+Of these, the digestive system is crucial.
 It is through this intricate system that nutrients from the foods you eat are transferred into your blood and to every cell throughout your body.

 Think of each step in the digestive process as continually breaking down food to be used at the blood and cellular levels.
 Once vital nutrients are extracted, any remaining waste is eliminated.

-The sheer size of the market for digestion products reveals that the problem of poor digestive health has reached staggering levels.
-Consider three of the most well-known digestion issues: heartburn, constipation and gastroesophageal reflux disease (GERD).
+The problem of poor digestive health has reached staggering levels.
+Consider three of the most well-known issues: heartburn, constipation and gastroesophageal reflux disease.

-The industry for products to treat heartburn symptoms is the second largest over-the-counter medicine category in the United States.
-According to the Consumer Healthcare Products Association, $2.6 billion worth of heartburn-related products are sold annually.
-Only the painkiller industry sells more at over $4 billion annually.
+The industry for products to treat heartburn symptoms is a substantial over-the-counter medicine category in the United States.
+According to the Consumer Healthcare Products Association, over $2.1 billion worth of heartburn-related products were sold in 2021.

-Constipation, which is infrequent or difficulty with waste elimination, has also become a major issue in the U.S. The American College of Gastroenterology reported that at least 15 percent of the population—nearly 50 million people—experiences chronic constipation.
+Constipation, which is infrequent or difficult bowel waste elimination, has also become a major issue in the U.S. The American Journal of Gastroenterology reported that 9 to 20 percent of adults in the U.S. experience chronic constipation.
 Pain, hemorrhoids and vomiting can result from extended periods of non-elimination.